klepas/fuckyouimaplatypus-site/index.md

 	: This workshop will walk you through how to make a simple broadcast chat server using GNU Radio Companion.
 Don't worry if you don't have a transmitting SDR like a HackRF, we will also be showing you how to use your audio card so everyone can participate!
 	: Hosted by pamela
-	: Pamela is a pentester in Melbourne and runs the Melbourne Software Defined Radio group (@sdr_melbourne, @pamoshea) : The Firefox Sandbox
+	: Pamela is a pentester in Melbourne and runs the Melbourne Software Defined Radio group (@sdr_melbourne, @pamoshea) : Wireless Enterprise Pentesting
-	: Hosted by pauljt (BSCE, PCI DSS(ex)) Esq.
-	: When faced with a challenge Paul Theriault, BSCE, PCI DSS(ex), doesn't back down, he does what all good Managers do: delegate.
-	: Today's problem: find faults in browser Web API code.
-Using a unique 'git clone'-based approach, we will learn how to leverage the hard work of the Firefox fuzzing team to identify software faults.
-	: We'll explore the basics of using a grammar-based fuzzing approach to find weaknesses in DOM APIs and compete for pride, fame and illustrious bounties
-: Wireless Enterprise Pentesting
 	: Hosted by y011